kerberos-io/vault/examples/README.md

 # A helping hand or inspirational source

 The purpose of this directory is to show you how extensions can be build using Kerberos Vault.
 The examples are not production ready, which means additional validations, and appropriate tests might need to be added.
-Other then that, it can be a good starting point.
+Other than that, it can be a good starting point.

 # List of examples